shivavishnoi/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaada/index.md

 - get id using req.params.id
 - fetch user from database using id received from params
 - render singleUser.ejs with single user information.

+/// Completed exercise in Assignment-1,  block-BNaacv of TA-AC-BACKEND-express-CRUD-TNaaae